-The Fund is intended to affirm and nurture VIMS ongoing connection to the Buddhadamma as understood in the Insight and Early Buddhist traditions.
+The Fund is intended to affirm and nurture our sangha’s ongoing connection to the Buddhadharma as understood in the Insight and Early Buddhist traditions.
 Although originally and primarily designed for those needing financial support to attend programs at the Barre Center for Buddhist Studies in Massachusetts, requests for financial aid with other study and practice venues in this tradition will be considered by the review committee.
 Programs can be residential, online, or self-study.
 Since Valley Insight already offers full financial support to the retreats and other programs that it sponsors, this Scholarship Fund is not used for that purpose.

-How to Apply.
 Applicants should send an initial email to one or more of the Review Committee describing the program they are interested in attending and the teacher(s) involved.
 The scholarship is intended to be used for expenses such as tuition, books, travel, etc., but not for teacher dana.
 We believe that the dana practice is one that is between the student and the teacher; it is based, not on a specific required amount, but more on a heart-felt relationship informed and balanced by the student’s own financial situation.
 We’ll respond to your request in a timely manner.